 The subject parcel is the western portion of a property that was part of an application for a division of land that was approved by the Planning Board on October 26, 2021, pursuant to PB21-0464.
 The combined site contains an existing pre-1942 residence with a separate onestory garage.
-The existing home will be demolished, and the one-story garage will be retained as part of the application.
-DRB21-0739 is the companion application for the eastern lot, which is scheduled to be heard by the DRB as part of the February 1, 2022 agenda.
+The existing one-story garage will be demolished as part of the application.
+DRB21-0739 is the companion application for the eastern lot.